Umlen/photosnap-multi-page-website/README.md

-# Frontend Mentor - Photosnap Website solution
+# Photosnap Website

-This is a solution to the [Photosnap Website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/photosnap-multipage-website-nMDSrNmNW).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a multi-page website.
+This website was made with a mobile first approach.
+It uses JavaScript for rendering users' stories and for toggle monthly/yearly pay plans.

 ## Table of contents